M1-CHPS/glhpc/docs/lab3.md

 - [x] Account for variability and noise in timing benchmarks
 - [x] Use OpenMP to parallelize a minimal compute-bound code and understand implications for thread safety
 - [x] Perform simple analysis of scaling behavior (strong/weak scaling)
-- [x] Care for thread placement and measurements issues arising from the underlying hardware
+- [x] Understand thread affinity and hardware topology impacts on performance and timing stability

 </div>